Off to Boarding School

 - In The Movie of The Cat in the Hat, Alec Baldwin wants to marry Kelly Preston and send her son off to military school (same dif).

 - Addams Family Values was a weird case.
 One, the kids were not the children of the married (Uncle Fester and serial murderess Debbie Jellinsky).
 Two, they were shipped off.
 Three, it wasn't a boarding school but a summer camp.
 And four, they didn't prevent Debbie from executing her scheme — Fester, being an Addams, proves harder to kill than her other victims, and when Fester escapes and Debbie turns her wrath toward the entire family, it is little Pubert who ends up literally short-circuiting her plans.

-- Tony Stark says that the happiest day of his father's life was when he shipped him off to boarding school.
+- Iron Man: Tony Stark says that the happiest day of his father's life was when he shipped him off to boarding school.